norbix/norbix.dev/content/posts/humble-consulting/index.md

 It is a language of the executives and decision-makers who control budgets.

-More can be found under this fantastic podcast with Pini Reznik: [The Rause of Cloud Native](https://www.youtube.com/live/VsEyN7yoSQY?si=hUUVNNShTg89LKYb&t=6109)
+More can be found under this fantastic podcast with Pini Reznik: [The Rise of Cloud Native](https://www.youtube.com/live/VsEyN7yoSQY?si=hUUVNNShTg89LKYb&t=6109)

 ---